shuoyuanxu/MultipleLiDARCameraCalibration/README.md

 Ported from https://github.com/koide3/direct_visual_lidar_calibration

-Edpendded to have all sensor calibrations for our U701 Robot
+Edpendded to have all sensor calibrations for our Robot

-Extrinsics are needed:
+Extrinsics needed:

 ```text